-How to Turn Your Temporary Position Into a Permanent Onewinter_hoarfrost_on_a_flower_201664
+How to Turn Your Temporary Position Into a Permanent One

 A temp job often provides a path to experience if you’re looking for a permanent position.
 It may also lead to an offer of permanent employment or a renewed contract if you play your cards right.
 That’s why temps should do what they can to stand out in some way.